-The equation of a straight line is often written as y = m x + c.
+The equation of a straight line can be written as:

+y = m x + c

-y tells you how far up the point is, whilst x is how far along the x-axis the point is.
+The variable 'y' is how far up the point is, whilst the variable 'x' is how far along the x-axis the point is.

-m is the slope (gradient) of the line, it tells you how steep the line is and is calculated by dividing the change in y by the change is x, for the same part of the line.
-A large value of m, indicates a steep line with a large change in y for a given change in x.
+The variable m is the slope or gradient of the line.
+It tells you how steep a line is and is calculated by dividing the change in y by the change is x for the same part of the line.